 If you are in the Durban area of KwaZulu Natal, RSA, and would like to take your dog for lessons, Lynne recommends the Natal GSD Club.
-Experienced trainers offer enjoyable classes for socializing young puppies, teaching obedience and agility.
+Experienced and friendly trainers offer enjoyable classes for socializing young puppies, learning how to train your dog in obedience using kind methods.
 Held on Saturday afternoons in the quiet and secure grounds of Glenmore Primary School at 56 Feilden Drive in Durban.

 Training Without Tears